LindgeW/ReadYourLips/README.md

 ### Training on CMLR
 - Use the pre-trained [AV-HuBERT-en](https://facebookresearch.github.io/av_hubert)(BASE) encoder as the model backbone.
 - Convert the original weights to pytorch version using [this](https://github.com/kyushusouth/avhubert).
-- Translate Chinese characters into pinyin using [Hanzi2Pinyin](https://github.com/mozillazg/python-pinyin).
+- Translate Chinese characters into pinyin with tone using [Hanzi2Pinyin](https://github.com/mozillazg/python-pinyin) (building pinyin vocab).
 - [Train]: `python avtrain.py 0 train` on the news benchmark CMLR.
-- Translate pinyin sequence into Chinese using [Qwen3](https://github.com/QwenLM/Qwen3) LLM (online API).
+- Translate pinyin sequence into Chinese using [Qwen3](https://github.com/QwenLM/Qwen3) LLM (online API) with well-designed prompts.

 ### Fine-tuning on healthcare data